drewc830/weather-station/README.md

 Reserved for project documentation, wiring information, setup instructions, and related technical notes.

-## Server Side

-Sensor data is sent as JSON to a server endpoint.

-The server stack is based on:

-* FastAPI
-* InfluxDB
-* Grafana

-FastAPI receives the HTTP POST request from the ESP32.
-The measurements are then written to InfluxDB and visualized over time using Grafana.

-## Power Management

-The ESP32 spends most of its operating time in deep sleep.

-The current firmware wakes approximately once per minute, performs a measurement and transmission cycle, and then returns to deep sleep.

-This substantially reduces power consumption compared with leaving the ESP32, Wi-Fi radio, and sensor system continuously active.

 ## Current Status

 The weather station is operational and has been tested over multi-day periods.